louannem/datepicker-library-oc/README.md

 ## Examples

-All examples can be found on https://
+All examples can be found on https://louannem.github.io/datepicker-library-oc/
-The basic use of the datepicker can be as such :

 ## License